 If you have a blog, embed a podcast player on it or include a link to your podcast.
 Appeal to your blog readers to subscribe to it and leave reviews.

 Benefits of Starting a Podcast

 Maybe you still not sure if it’s worth the effort to create a new podcast and starting this journey, but, let me assure you that podcasting got many benefits.
-For example, making a podcast will allow you to create a new relationship with your friends, community and potential customers if the podcast is commercially oriented.
+For example, making a podcast will allow you to create a new relationship with your friends, community, and potential customers if the podcast is commercially oriented.

 Also, podcasting will allow you to create a lot of new friendships in the area you will podcast about.
 It can be for a common hobby, or business benefits in case you looking for those.
 And most importantly, podcasting will establish you as an expert in the field you started a podcast about.
-You will become a trusted voice for any related question or opinion which will transform in the growth of your personal brand.
+You will become a trusted voice for any related question or opinion which will transform the growth of your personal brand.

 Now you’re ready to begin podcasting.
-At the start of it, when you learn how how to speak to the microphone, you might get a bit too much self-conscious and sound robotic.
+At the start of it, when you learn how how to speak to the microphone, you might get a bit too self-conscious and sound robotic.
 But don’t worry.
 Just relax and be yourself as you record your show.
-With practice, you will sound better and each podcast episode producing will get easier and smoother.
+With practice, you will sound better and each podcast episode production will get easier and smoother.

 Remember, people want to connect with the person behind the microphone so feel free.
 Express your emotions if you can as that’s what makes us human.
 Forget about hiding your accent if you have one.
 With time and diligence, you will have listeners begging you for more episodes.

 To sum it up, the services and equipment we recommend are:

 - Podbean – our recommended hosting for podcasts, unlimited and free for 30 days!